Renaldas0/F1-QuizGame/README.md

 - **Front Page**
   - The first thing to load up for the user is the introduction page which features a start button and text explaining to press start to begin the quiz.
+  - Clicking on the header will take the user back to the load up page.

   - The background behind the quiz is an image based on Formula 1 to match the theme of this quiz and it covers the entire page.
 ![load-up-page](https://user-images.githubusercontent.com/97538312/171836642-d72a3a59-e34b-4b6d-a9da-dd9c9816965a.jpg)